borntofrappe/Practice-Front-End-Web-Development/Component Based Layout/README.md

 # Lessons Learned

 There's a bunch of lessons learned and applied in this project.
-A small legend is warranted.
+A small schedule is warranted.

 - [React Rendering](#react-rendering)
 - [Elements and or Components](#elements-and-or-components)